kbaseattic/design_docs/probabilistic_annotation.md

 # We also need to put in a mapping and a biochemistry object somewhere.
 # To do this, I just create a "dependency workspace" and pull them from there.

-Based on probabilistic_annotation/client-tests I am inferring that the biochemistry and mapping data is provided locally?
+Based on probabilistic_annotation/client-tests the biochemistry and mapping data is provided locally after a precomputation step (upon deploy?) which generates static local files.

 E.g.:
 testdefault.biochemistry
 testdefault.mapping